-Pint sized perfectionists carry a painful burden and can cause parental anguish.
-As a teacher of gifted education with a masters degree in gifted education, I have seen the perfectionist syndrome manifested in children many times.
-It can be a burden to child and perhaps parent.
+Pint-sized perfectionists carry a painful burden and can cause parental anguish.
+As a teacher of gifted education with a master’s degree in gifted education, I have seen the perfectionist syndrome manifested in children many times.
+It can be a burden to a child and perhaps a parent.
 The National Association of Gifted Children (NAGC) states:

 “All perfectionism is not bad.
 Setting personal standards and pursuing excellence is important and healthy in many life situations.
 However, perfectionism can become unhealthy when it causes stress, pain, illness, procrastination, and underachievement.”

 Worse it can limit opportunities and learning, as well as cause a child to feel unworthy.
 Parents may feel anxious or upset watching children limit themselves because they might think their work or efforts are simply not good enough.
 What can be done?

 Multi-talented children with multi-potentiality see the world as having unlimited possibilities.
 They feel others expect them to be good at everything, and to be able to produce excellent work.
 They could if they weren’t worried about not measuring up or even failing.
 Adults often are puzzled when the child doesn’t want to do something they may have done before, even many times.
 What is going on?